 In the US, there is no real advantage in going to work with a motorcycle.
 You cannot pass cars at a stop light or go through lanes, you cannot park unless there is a designated (car) spot.
 This is quite unfortunate for us motorcyclists who enjoyed the freedom of Europe (or, for that matter, any other country in the world).
 I believe it is also bad for the country, since motorcycles use far less gas, and they take far less space than some last model SUVs or pick up trucks.

 Feel free to disagree with me, however, and send me a comment on this one …

 Riding on country winding roads: it is more or less like riding in the United States: I would expect no problem there.

 Riding on the Autostrada (highway): like all countries in the EU, Italy introduced a penalty point system, where each time you are caught speeding you lose points on your driving record.
 This might slow down some drivers, but speeds are still relatively higher than in the US.
 The speed limit on the Autostrada is 130 km/hr (about 80 miles/hr) but do not stay on the passing lane unless you are doing 140/150 km/hr (90 miles/hr) or you will see cars appearing at 2 feet from your tail light flashing at you, which I personally hate.

-Renting a large bike can cost some money but it is definitely worth it: there are places that also offer organized rides.
-If you need help or suggestions please go to the contact us form of life in Italy and send me a message.
+Renting a motorcycle can cost some money but it is definitely worth it: there are places that also offer organized rides.
+If you are going for a long-distance ride with a passenger larger bikes like the 1250GS are ideal but if you are going to Tuscany and local rides in Italy a 500cc to 800 cc bike might suit you better, If you need help or suggestions please go to the contact us form of life in Italy and send me a message.